adwitiyashukla/ARBITER/README.md

 | `--provider mock` | replay `traces/` with no key and no network |
 | `--judge-model gemini-3.1-pro-preview` | a stronger, different judge |

 The actor defaults to `gemini-3.5-flash-lite` and the judge to `gemini-3.5-flash`, both free tier.
 The actor makes roughly ten calls per trial and the judge exactly one, so the actor sits on whichever model has the most headroom.
-If you have credit somewhere, pointing `--judge-provider` at a different vendor makes the whole thing stronger and needs no code change.

 Free tiers throttle hard, which I found out the annoying way, so `--rpm` paces the requests from the client side instead of only backing off after a 429.
 There is also a circuit breaker: after